my-lambda-projects/Lambda/9-markdown/callbacks.md

 });
 ```

 So here we select the button first with its id, and then we add an event listener with the addEventListener method.
 It takes 2 parameters.
-The first one is its type, ""click”, and the second parameter is a callback function, which logs the message when the button is clicked.
+The first one is its type, “click”, and the second parameter is a callback function, which logs the message when the button is clicked.

 As you can see, callback functions are also used for event declarations in JavaScript.